nova-labs/watto/README.md

 # Watto

 Wautils2.
 This is a rewrite of https://github.com/nova-labs/wild_apricot_python_flask_utils, but since it is mostly ruby that didn't seem like a very good repo to stash this app.

 Watto provides an utility interface to the Nova Labs Wild Apricot account for a few custom tasks that we need in the Maker Space.
-This is primariliy for class instructors and show stewards to manage sign offs.
+This is primariliy for class instructors and shop stewards to manage sign offs.

 # Development

 Recomend using a ruby version manager such as [RVM](https://rvm.io/) or [rbenv](https://github.com/rbenv/rbenv], but this project doesn't have any preferences.

 Clone the repo, create a `.env` file with the necessary envrionment variables (see `.env-example` for the options).

 Then to install the dependencies and setup the database: